What Is Brown Butter? Find Out and Get Our Favorite Ways to Cook and Bake with It

-Melt butter in a saucepan over medium-high.
-When it boils, reduce heat to medium; simmer until foamy.
-Continue cooking, stirring occasionally and scraping bottom of pan, until foam subsides, butter turns golden brown with a nutty aroma, and milk solids separate into brown specks that sink to bottom, 2 to 7 minutes (depending on amount).
-Remove from heat; immediately transfer to a heatproof bowl unless otherwise noted in recipe (butter may burn if left in hot pan).
+Follow this method, using the amount of butter needed for the recipe, to make delicious brown butter every single time: Melt butter in a saucepan over medium-high.
+When it boils, reduce heat to medium, then simmer until foamy.
+Continue cooking, stirring occasionally and scraping bottom of pan, until the foam subsides, the butter turns golden brown with a nutty aroma, and the milk solids separate into brown specks that sink to bottom, about two to seven minutes (depending on amount of butter used).
+Remove from heat and immediately transfer to a heatproof bowl unless otherwise noted in recipe (your butter may burn if left in the hot pan).

 How to Use Brown Butter

 Now you know how easy it is to make brown butter, you'll be using it on the regular.
 Here are a few of our favorite recipes that use brown butter, but know that you don't need a recipe to use it in your cooking.Try drizzling brown butter over just-cooked chicken or fish or still-warm polenta, risotto, or mashed potatoes.

 Pro Tip: To guarantee you always have brown butter on hand to enhance pastries, sauces, and more, make a big batch and freeze it in ice-cube trays